KirrimK/ASTERIX_cat0_sec_layer/README.md

 ## Configuration

-Each gateway has a json configuration file, which follows the following format:
+Each gateway has a json configuration file, which follows same format as the following examples:

 (#this is a comment in the following examples, and should not be in the final files)
 ### Receiver Gateway